DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement: Data

 \subsection{Quasar catalog and spectra}

 Quasars candidates are pre-selected with a dedicated targeting to obtain a denser sample of high-redshift targets~\cite{dey_overview_2019,yeche_preliminary_2020,chaussidon_target_2022}.
 The \dronefull~quasar sample is constructed by automated classifiers.
 A first template fitting software called \texttt{redrock} \git{desihub/redrock}{}~\cite{Brodzeller2023} is used to classify quasars, galaxies, and stars, and to provide a robust redshift measurement.
 A dedicated neural network software called \texttt{QuasarNet} \git{desihub/QuasarNP}{}~\cite{busca_quasarnet_2018,farr_optimal_2020} picks up quasars missed by \texttt{redrock}.
 As \texttt{QuasarNet} is designed explicitly for classification, the redshift of retrieved quasars is determined by running \texttt{redrock} again with an informed prior.
 Finally, a \mgii~line fitter algorithm catches low-redshift quasars ($1.5 < z < 2.0$) whose redshifts were correctly measured, but which have been classified as objects of another type.
-The full description of the pipeline used to generate the quasar catalog is given in~\cite{chaussidon_target_2022}.
+The full description of the pipeline used to generate the quasar catalog is given in~\cite{chaussidon_target_2022} and in~\cite{DESIDR12025} specifically for DR1.
 The histogram of the \drone~quasar redshifts is represented in figure~\ref{fig:quasar_redshift_histogram}.
-It contains $521,509$ quasars with a redshift in the \lya~forest range of interest ($2.0 < z < 5.0$).
+It contains $521,708$ quasars with a redshift in the \lya~forest range of interest ($z > 2.0$).
+As detailed in~\cite{DESIY1sample2024}, 66.8\% of the targeted quasars were spectroscopically confirmed in DR1.
+Additionally, some quasars are obtained from the spectra of objects initially targeted as other classes, such as stars or galaxies (emission line galaxies in particular).
+A total of 8\% of quasars are added to the sample from misclassification of other classes.